e. TWO LINES FROM KING EDWARD I OF ENGLAND (1239-1307) *MATERNAL*

 TWO LINES OF DESCENT FROM EDWARD I, KING OF ENGLAND (d.
 1307 CE) AND HIS TWO QUEENS TO DIANA (SKIPWITH) DALE, d.
 JULY 31, 1696, 2nd WIFE OF MAJ.
 EDWARD DALE OF LANCASTER CO., VIRGINIA.

 Edward I is the king in the film “Braveheart.”
 He was the great-grandson of Henry II and Eleanor of Aquitaine.
 The motto on his tomb says “Pactum Serva:” Keep Troth.
 When his tomb was opened in 1774, his height was measured at 6 feet 2 inches.

 I don’t know why Hollywood depicts Medieval kings and their families as residing in dank, unadorned castles.
-The families would have had the finest furniture available in the civilized world, the best cloth, tapestries, rugs, expensive religious artifacts, games, musical instruments, bird-cages, and books.
+Royal families would have the finest furniture available in the civilized world, the best cloth, tapestries, rugs, expensive religious artifacts, games, musical instruments, bird-cages, and books.
 Henry III had a private zoo.

 Margaret of France bore Edward I three children: Thomas, Edmund, and Eleanor.
 Edmund was the father of Joan of Kent, who married as her second husband Edward the Black Prince; they were the parents of the ill-fated Richard II.

 Prestwich (1997) gives this account of the infancy of Thomas of Brotherton: